AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/integration.md

 The `create`, `update`, and `delete` runtime actions perform one of the following functions:

-- [Notify the external application](#notify-the-external-application) - Notifies an external back-office application when an `<object>` is created, updated, or deleted in Adobe Commerce
+- [Notify the external application](#notify-the-external-application) - Notifies an external back-office application when an `<object>` is created, updated, or deleted in Adobe Commerce.
+Actions that react to Adobe Commerce events and notify the external back-office application are located in the `actions/<object>/commerce` folder.
-- [Notify Commerce](#notify-adobe-commerce) - Notifies Adobe Commerce when an `<object>` is created, updated, or deleted in an external back-office application
+- [Notify Commerce](#notify-adobe-commerce) - Notifies Adobe Commerce when an `<object>` is created, updated, or deleted in an external back-office application.
+Actions that react to back-office application events and notify Adobe Commerce are located in the `actions/<object>/external` folder.

 ![starter kit diagram](../../_images/starter-kit.png)